 Despite the harmful and long-lasting effects of drug use, people struggling with drug addiction have a compulsive and uncontrollable urge to keep using.
-Stopping is very difficult and may even seem impossible, especially because the symptoms of drug withdrawal can be extremely unpleasant, dangerous, and even lethal.
-But with the right medical care, people can overcome withdrawal and end their drug use.
-Supervised medical detox from a trusted provider is critical to carefully managing withdrawal symptoms and ensuing a patient’s safety.
+Stopping can be difficult.
+In fact, it may even seem impossible, especially because drug withdrawal symptoms can be extremely unpleasant, dangerous, and even lethal.
+However, with the right drug withdrawal treatment, people can overcome withdrawal and end their drug use.

-A drug use disorder affects a person’s brain and behavior, and it leads to the inability to control the use of the substance.
-Continued use of a substance interferes with the brain’s motivation and reward center, leading the user to crave and depend on the drug.
+A drug use disorder affects a person’s brain and behavior.
+It often leads to the inability to control the use of the substance.
+Continued use interferes with the brain’s motivation and reward center, leading the user to crave and depend on the drug.
 When the drug is abruptly stopped, withdrawal symptoms will start.

 The severity and length of withdrawal symptoms vary.
 They can depend on how long the person has been using and how long the drug remains in the system.
 Most acute withdrawal symptoms end after about two weeks.
 The withdrawal timelines for the most commonly misused drugs are as follows:

-People who consume large amounts of a drug—especially opioids—for long periods of time are at risk for longer-lasting withdrawal symptoms, otherwise known as Post-Acute Withdrawal (PAW).
-According to Psychology Today, PAW is the result of “significant changes to brain anatomy and chemistry,” even after the substance is no longer in a person’s system.
+People who consume large amounts of a drug—especially opioids—for long periods of time are at risk for longer-lasting drug withdrawal symptoms.
+Experts identify this as Post-Acute Withdrawal Syndrome (PAWS).
+According to Psychology Today, PAWS results from “significant changes to brain anatomy and chemistry.”
+It can occur even after the substance is no longer in a person’s system.
 Symptoms can include memory problems, sleep disturbances, sensitivity to stress, and emotional problems.
 They can come in waves, vary in intensity and duration, and often persist between six and 24 months.